Ousted Flipkart founder Binny Bansal aims to help 10,000 Indian founders with new venture

 “Today, software is built for large enterprises and not small startups,” he told the publication.
 “Think of it as solving for startups what Amazon Web Services has done for computing, helping enterprises go from zero to a thousand servers overnight with no hassle.”

-“Instead of making a thousand mistakes, if we can help other startups make a hundred or even few hundred, that would be worth it,” Bansal added.
+“Instead of making a thousand mistakes, if we can help other startups make a hundred or even a few hundred, that would be worth it,” Bansal added.

 Bansal served as Flipkart’s CEO from 2007 to 2016 before becoming CEO of the Flipkart Group.
 He declined to go into specifics of the complaint against him at Flipkart — which reports suggest came about from a consensual relationship with a female employee — and, of the breakdown of his relationship with Sachin Bansal, he said he’s moved on to new things.

 It isn’t just xto10x Technologies that is keeping him busy.
-Bansal is involved in investment firm 021 Capital where he is the lead backer following a $50 million injection.
+Bansal is involved in investment firm 021 Capital, where he is the lead backer following a $50 million injection.
 Neither role at the two companies involves day-to-day operations, Bloomberg reported, but, still, Bansal is seeding his money and experience to shape the Indian startup ecosystem.